 In order to comply with the regulations of the Stock Exchange of Thailand and allow the company to have quality financial reports continuously.
-The Board of Directors' meeting held on August 20, 2021 approved to Miss Yauwaluk Namakorn of Vice President Accounting & Finance Division, as the highest responsibility in accounting and finance (CFO), since the person has good quality of knowledge, abilities and experiences in such work and has fully qualified according to the SEC's rules.
+The Board of Directors' meeting held on August 20, 2021 approved to Miss Yauwaluk Namakorn, Chief Finance Officer, as the highest responsibility in accounting and finance (CFO), since the person has good quality of knowledge, abilities and experiences in such work and has fully qualified according to the SEC's rules.

-Details of the person responsible for the highest accountability in accounting and finance (CFO) educational level, training course, and working experience under the heading as per attachment 1 on page 218 in this Annual Registration Statement / Annual Report 2023 (Form 56-1 One Report)
+Details of the person responsible for the highest accountability in accounting and finance (CFO) educational level, training course, and working experience under the heading as per attachment 1 on page 217 in this Annual Registration Statement / Annual Report 2024 (Form 56-1 One Report)